Bitter Taste in Mouth: 7 Common Causes and How to Fix It

 - Maintain good oral hygiene by brushing and flossing daily.

-- See your dentist for regular cleanings and checkups to prevent gum disease.
+- Visit the dentist for regular cleanings to prevent gum disease.

 Sinus infections or allergies can lead to a condition known as post-nasal drip, where mucus drips down the back of the throat.
 This mucus can taste bitter or sour, which may linger in your mouth.
 Sinus infections often include symptoms like nasal congestion, headaches, and facial pressure.